markstubbs/menu-widget/README.md

 ###### leave

 Called when the user leaves a menu item.
 An item is left when:
-* The mouse pointer leaves the item.
+* The mouse pointer leaves the item
-* Another item (or anywhere outside the menu widget) is touched.
+* Another item (or anywhere outside the menu widget) is touched
 * Navigating to another item using the keyboard
-* Hitting the `Esc` key to close the menu.
+* Hitting the `Esc` key to close the menu

 ###### select